roszakc/StudyBuddy/README.md

 > This mobile application is aimed to help incoming and returning students keep track of their hours studied and events using their phones calendar application.

->The app is made for Android and iOS, but preforms better on iOS.
-It has been tested using Expo.
+>The app is compatible with Android and iOS, but preforms better on iOS.
+It has been tested using Expo on iOS and Android.
+Created using the JetBrains WebStorm IDE.

 ## Author